 Deferred Revenue represents annual membership fees amortised over 12 months and pre-paid courses and events.
-There was an increase of \$3.2m over the financial year.
+There was an increase of \$1.0m over the financial year due to growth in membership.

-Current Other Provisions increased by \$0.9m as a result of the make-good on 20 Bond Street moving from non-current to current.
+Current Other Provisions increased by \$2.2m as a result of the short term incentive provision for all qualifying staff.